sapphiredev/framework/guides/getting-started/CreatingListeners.md

 	}

 	async run() {
-		this.container.logger.log('The bot is up and running!');
+		this.container.logger.info('The bot is up and running!');
 	}
 };
 ```